Title

 BIR Revenue Memorandum Order No. 12-2013 establishes interim guidelines for processing Authority to Print (ATP) official receipts, sales invoices, and other commercial invoices until the online ATP system is fully operational, ensuring compliance and uniformity among accredited printers and taxpayers.

-The objective is to provide additional policies, uniform guidelines, and procedures in processing the Authority to Print (ATP) for Official Receipts (ORs), Sales Invoices (SIs), and Commercial Invoices (CIs) during the interim period until the On-line ATP system pursuant to RR No. 18-2012 is fully developed.
+To provide work-around guidelines and uniform procedures for processing Authority to Print (ATP) for Official Receipts (ORs), Sales Invoices (SIs), and other Commercial Invoices (CIs) during the interim period until the On-line ATP System under RR No. 18-2012 is fully developed.

-Applications for ATP (BIR Form No. 1906) along with documentary requirements must be submitted to the Revenue District Office (RDO) or Large Taxpayer Office (LT Office) having jurisdiction over the taxpayer's Head Office.
+To the Revenue District Office (RDO) or Large Taxpayer Office (LT Office) having jurisdiction over the taxpayer-applicant’s head office.

 Analyze Cases Smarter, Faster